jjude/node-xmlrpc/README.md

 ## The What

+(This is a fork of https://github.com/baalexander/node-xmlrpc for supporting http compression and keep alive connections.)

 The xmlrpc module is a pure JavaScript XML-RPC server and client for node.js.

 Pure JavaScript means that the [XML parsing](https://github.com/isaacs/sax-js)